-Peyronie’s disease is characterized by a non-cancerous plaque, or hard lump, that forms in the penis.
-The plaque is not visible, and depending on the severity and location of the plaque, the penis will bend either upward, downward, or to the side.
-In some cases, the plaque develops on both the top and bottom of the shaft, leading to an indentation and shortening of the penis.
+Peyronie’s disease is a disorder in which the penis bends or curves because of plaque, or lumps, that have formed inside the penis.
+Depending on where the plaque is located, the penis will bend up, down, or to the side.
+In some cases, the plaque develops on both the top and bottom of the shaft, which can cause the penis to become “dented” and shorter.

 What causes Peyronie’s disease?

 The cause of Peyronie’s disease is not entirely clear.
-Many researchers believe the plaque of Peyronie’s disease can develop following trauma (hitting or bending) that causes localized bleeding inside the penis.
+Many researchers believe the plaque of Peyronie’s disease can occur after the penis has been hit or bent, which causes bleeding inside the penis.

 Who gets Peyronie’s disease?

-This is a fairly common disorder, occurring in nine to 10 percent of middle-aged men; however, younger and older men can also be affected.
-In some cases, men who are related tend to develop the disease, suggesting that familial factors make a man vulnerable to the disease.
+Peyronie’s disease occurs in about 10 percent of middle-aged men; however, younger and older men can also be affected.
+In some cases, men who are related tend to develop the disease, which means the disease may be inherited.

 What are the symptoms of Peyronie’s disease?

-Symptoms may develop slowly or appear overnight.
-When the penis is soft, no problem can be seen.
-In severe cases, the hardened plaque reduces flexibility, causing pain and forcing the penis to bend or arc during erection.
+The pain of Peyronie’s disease is usually mild, and is usually not treated.
+This pain may only occur with an erection.
 In most cases, the pain decreases over time, but the bend in the penis can remain a problem.
-Occasionally, milder forms of the disease will resolve without causing significant pain or permanent bending.
+Occasionally, milder forms of the disease will get better without causing great pain or permanent bending.

 How is Peyronie’s disease diagnosed?

-The physician will gather information about any circumstances, such as an injury, that may have occurred prior to symptoms appearing.
-The physician will feel the hardened tissue caused by the disease, although sometimes it is necessary to do the examination when the penis is erect.
+The doctor will ask the patient about anything that may have happened before the symptoms appeared, such as an injury.
+The doctor will feel the hardened tissue caused by the disease, although sometimes it is necessary to do the examination when the penis is erect.

 Plaque/scar tissue removal